MayankPalan2004/CS229-ML/README.md

-This repository notes my notes for CS229 Stanford Online 2019 edition
+This repository contains my notes for CS229 Stanford Online 2019 edition